alazraq/AutoML/Report/Report.md

 ### Missing values

-Let's have a look at the missing values.
+Let us have a look at the missing values.

 ```python
 X_train.isna().sum()
 ```

 Remarks:
 - We notice that the weather data is measured every hour, whereas the consumption data is measured every minute, so we have a lot of **sparsity from the weather data**.
-Depending on the algorithm, we'll either try to impute these missing values (see `DataImputer` classes), or discard the weather data because we think it's not relevant.
+Depending on the algorithm, we will either try to impute these missing values (see `DataImputer` classes), or discard the weather data because we think it is not relevant.
 - Regarding the consumption data, in order to see if the NaNs could be imputed or not, we tried to see if there were a lot of **consecutive NaNs**.
 The following table shows the number of NaNs that are consecutive, and that last for more than an hour.

 ```python